d5p/HNES/README.md

 Hacker News Enhancement Suite
 =============================

-A Hacker News extension for Chrome which changes lots of things.
+A Hacker News extension for Safari which changes lots of things.

 Features
 --------